pabloinsente/sf_for_beh_ss/README.md

 Using virtual environments is a good idea because they **avoid interference between the dependencies of multiple projects** living in your system.
 They also **avoid altering dependencies of your system installation** of python.
 Finally, they also **facilitate reproducibility** of your projects by specifying the environment in which your code was run.

-**Note about environments and dependencies**: other programming languages like R, Julia, etc., have their own solutions for environment isolation and dependency managment.
+**Note about environments and dependencies**: other programming languages like R, Julia, etc., have their own solutions for environment isolation and dependency management.
 Today's examples are based on python.
 If you need to use multiple programming languages, the best solution is to use Docker containers, in which you can "package" your whole software system: code, runtime, system tools, system libraries and settings, to be reproduced in another machine.
 Docker is beyond the scope of this tutorial.
 You can learn more [here](https://www.docker.com/resources/what-container), [here](https://www.youtube.com/watch?v=Q2u1wcfmlzw), and [here](https://www.youtube.com/watch?v=gBalsA-x300).

 There are multiple alternatives to create virtual environments in python.
 We'll use [**venv**](https://docs.python.org/3/library/venv.html) because of it's lightweight and simple to use.